LucasPaganini/value-objects/docs/contributing.md

 - Write the API docs
 - Write guidelines for contributing
 - Figure out how to generate a website for the API docs
+- Youtube tutorials for this lib including usage
+- Youtube tutorials on alternative libs compared to this lib/approach